Judy Hawley

-Judy Hawley is an American retired educator and politician.
+Judy Hawley is an American politician.

 Hawley graduated from Knox College in 1967.
-She was a teacher within the Gregory-Portland Independent School District as well as a tennis coach prior to pursuing a political career.
+She was a teacher within the Gregory-Portland Independent School District as well as a tennis coach, prior to pursuing a political career.
 From 1995 to 2003, Hawley was a member of the Texas House of Representatives, occupying the 31st district seat as a Democrat.
 Hawley then served on the Corpus Christi Port Commission from 2004 until she was term-limited in 2016.
 She chaired the commission during the final two years of her tenure.
 In 2019, Hawley was elected to the Texas Transportation Hall of Honor.